Yuliia-M-QA/profile-description/README.md

 # Yuliia

 ## About Me
-I am a manual QA, start my journey in this role in 2020...
+I am a manual QA, I'm starting the journey in this role in 2020...

 ## Skills
 - Manual testing